OpenEvalProject/evals/manuscripts/elife-100870/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01kj4z117 Key Laboratory of Entomology and Pest Control Engineering, College of Plant Protection, Southwest University Chongqing China
+1. Key Laboratory of Entomology and Pest Control Engineering, College of Plant Protection, Southwest University Chongqing China ([ROR:01kj4z117](https://ror.org/01kj4z117))
-2. https://ror.org/01kj4z117 Key Laboratory of Agricultural Biosafety and Green Production of Upper Yangtze River (Ministry of Education), Academy of Agricultural Sciences, Southwest University Chongqing China
+2. Key Laboratory of Agricultural Biosafety and Green Production of Upper Yangtze River (Ministry of Education), Academy of Agricultural Sciences, Southwest University Chongqing China ([ROR:01kj4z117](https://ror.org/01kj4z117))
-3. https://ror.org/05p1j8758 Department of Entomology, Kansas State University Manhattan KS United States
+3. Department of Entomology, Kansas State University Manhattan KS United States ([ROR:05p1j8758](https://ror.org/05p1j8758))

 † Corresponding author

 ## Abstract

-Behavioral strategies for foraging and reproduction in the oriental fruit fly ( Bactrocera dorsalis ) are alternative options for resource allocation and are controlled by neuropeptides.
+Behavioral strategies for foraging and reproduction in the oriental fruit fly (Bactrocera dorsalis) are alternative options for resource allocation and are controlled by neuropeptides.
 Here, we show that the behavioral switch between foraging and reproduction is associated with changes in antennal sensitivity.
 Starved flies became more sensitive to food odors while suppressing their response to opposite-sex pheromones.
-The gene encoding sulfakinin receptor 1 ( SkR1 ) was significantly upregulated in the antennae of starved flies, so we tested the behavioral phenotypes of null mutants for the genes encoding the receptor ( skr1 –/– ) and its ligand sulfakinin ( sk –/– ).
+The gene encoding sulfakinin receptor 1 (SkR1) was significantly upregulated in the antennae of starved flies, so we tested the behavioral phenotypes of null mutants for the genes encoding the receptor (skr1–/–) and its ligand sulfakinin (sk–/–).
 In both knockout lines, the antennal responses shifted to mating mode even when flies were starved.
 This suggests that sulfakinin signaling via SkR1 promotes foraging while suppressing mating.
 Further analysis of the mutant flies revealed that sets of odorant receptor (OR) genes were differentially expressed.
 Functional characterization of the differentially expressed ORs suggested that sulfakinin directly suppresses the expression of ORs that respond to opposite-sex hormones while enhancing the expression of ORs that detect food volatiles.
 We conclude that sulfakinin signaling via SkR1, modulating OR expressions and leading to altered antenna sensitivities, is an important component in starvation-dependent behavioral change.

 ## Introduction